HotPocketHPE/mhguide/mhguide.md

 Unlike raw damage, most monsters are particularly weak to a certain element.
 Usually, you can either guess what the monster's weakness would be (such as Rathalos and water), or look at the resistances on the monster's armor.

-Unfortunately, beyond these generalizations, elemental hitzones are very difficult to guess in-game, so looking them up is highly recommended.
+Unfortunately, beyond these generalizations, elemental hitzones are difficult to guess in-game, so looking them up is highly recommended.

 # Basics of Armor and Skills